ahmadhany99/TTECDigital/docs/vanity_converter.md

 1. Overview:

-Given a phone number, this module attempts to transform it into one or more possible vanity number representations using the standard phone keypad.
-It generates letter combinations that correspond to the numeric input and selects the best ones based on fixed criteria.
+This project takes a phone number and turns it into potential vanity words using a standard phone keypad layout (like 74663 → PHONE).
+The script generates all valid letter combinations for the digits, scores them based on real dictionary matches, and shows the top results.

-Currently, everything works locally and can be tested as a standalone Python script.
-Future steps include integrating it with AWS Lambda and DynamoDB.
+Everything runs locally for now and works as a standalone Python script.
+I’ve also integrated it with AWS Lambda and DynamoDB, and everything is now running smoothly on the cloud.

 2. How it works

-First, I created a phone keypad mapping from each digit to its corresponding letters (e.g., 2 → ABC).
-The script then generates all possible letter combinations for a given phone number.
+I built a keypad dictionary mapping digits to letters (2 → ABC, etc.).

-Since AWS integration is not yet functional, the script currently returns the first n combinations labeled as the “best.”
-Once AWS is connected, I plan to use an English dictionary to prioritize combinations that form valid words.
+The script takes the input number, finds all possible letter combos, and filters out the top-scoring ones based on matches with real English words.

+AWS Lambda now handles the backend logic, and the best results are automatically logged in a DynamoDB table called VanityCalls.

 3. File Structure

-At the moment, the script is contained in a single file: vanity_numbers.py.
+vanity_numbers.py: Main script (used both locally and deployed to Lambda)

+20k.txt: Word list (used for matching and scoring)

+README.md and vanity_converter.md: Docs like this one

 4. How to run the code

 Simply run the script using: python vanity_numbers.py

-5. Implementation notes
+5. AWS Deployment

-The pick_best() function is currently semi-functional, as it depends on AWS connectivity for full functionality.
-I use itertools.product to generate the combinations.
+The same script is deployed as a Lambda function using Python 3.12

+The function is tested using manual event input ({"phone_number": "74663"}) through the Lambda console

+Results are stored in DynamoDB (VanityCalls table) with timestamp and full result object

-6. Challenges so far
+6. Challenges faced

-The main issue has been connecting to AWS.
-My bank is blocking payments to AWS, so my account setup hasn’t been completed yet.
+Initially had issues creating my AWS account (bank blocks AWS charges)

+Also ran into a few formatting problems while cleaning up the Lambda output and DynamoDB record insertion

-7. Next steps
+Debugging Lambda’s output formatting and boto3 JSON structure was tricky but fixed 7.
+Next steps

-Resolve AWS account/payment issue

-Integrate code with an AWS Lambda function

-Store results in DynamoDB

-Make the Lambda function callable from an Amazon Connect flow
+Hook Lambda into an Amazon Connect flow so users can say a number and hear back the best vanity options

-Enhance pick_best() with real-word detection using an English dictionary
+Improve result formatting on the voice side